SymfonyCasts/symfony5/sfcasts/setup.md

 npm run watch
 ```

-to build the front end assets... and then watch for changes.
+to build the frontend assets... and then watch for changes.

-Ok, last step: open a new terminal tab and get a local web server running.
+For the last step: open a new terminal tab and get a local web server started.
 I'm
 going to use the Symfony server like normal by running:

 ```terminal